May 5, 2017 (Updated: October 11, 2023)

 If your audio is boring or poor quality, people will stop listening.
 A high-quality microphone and good audio editing is essential.
 Fortunately, editing software is available free for Mac and PC.
 Record in a quiet place, remove awkward pauses, and rearrange content with editing.
 You should also have introduction and closing music, as well as some occasional sound effects.
 For a great podcast, hosts should spend at least twice as much time preparing and editing as they spend on recording.
 For example, many one-hour shows require two hours of research and preparation and another two hours of editing.

 Remember that any content that seems angry, sarcastic, or irrational on paper will come across as even more extreme when people can hear your voice.
 Showing listeners your entertaining personality is good, but you should remain rational.
+Just like choosing between passive voice and active voice in your writing, your tone matters in your recordings.
 Raising your voice or getting angry could alienate some listeners.

 Also, make sure your content is helpful and entertaining.
 If you record your audio, ask a friend to listen to it before you make it available to the public.
 If it’s live, ask your friend to read your script or outline before you go on the air.
 Make sure you choose someone who can give you an honest opinion of your work, not a significant other or a subordinate.